wellenvogel/avnav-history-plugin/Readme.md

 Additionally a [GitHub workflow](.github/workflows/createPackage.yml) has been set up to create a release and build a package whenever you push to the release branch.
 So when you fork this repository you can create a package even without a local environment.
+To trigger a package build at GitHub after forking just create a release branch and push this.